 adequate freeboard should be provided in the tank under the maximum vertical displacement of the liquid surface according to 6.4.1.5 and 6.5.1.5, in order to prevent damage to the roof due to the pressure of the sloshing liquid or, if the tank has no rigid roof, to prevent undesirable effects of spilling of the liquid;

-the hydraulic systems (e.g. piping, pumps) which are part of, or are connected to the tank, should accommodate stresses and distortions due to relative displacements between tanks or between tanks and soil (prEN 1998-1-1:2022, 5.2.2.4), without their functions being impaired.
+the hydraulic systems (e.g. piping, pumps) which are part of, or are connected to the tank, should accommodate stresses and distortions due to relative displacements between tanks or between tanks and soil (EN 1998-1-1:—2, 5.2.2.4), without their functions being impaired.
 The loss of the content in the event of failure of any of its components should be prevented.

 Inlets, outlets and ancillary elements